-Merits are awarded for academic achievement, positive behaviour and commitment to the School and can be awarded by all the members of staff at the School.

-Merits are recorded by members of staff on PARS and are monitored by Form Tutors and Heads of Year each week.
+Merits are awarded for academic achievement, positive behaviour and commitment to the School and can be awarded by any member of staff at the School.
+They are recorded by members of staff on PARS and are monitored by Form Tutors and Heads of Year each week.